Cultural Anthropology (BA)

 - Illustrate the centrality of culture in the human experience and apply this understanding to a range of social problems such as class, caste and stratification, race, ethnicity and nationalism, and the unequal access to social resources that emerge from these systems.

 - Distinguish individual, social and cultural frames of analysis through the use of social and anthropological theory.

 - Demonstrate through the verbal and written forms a multicultural and cross-cultural perspective of our world, and distinguish the factors contributing to diversity and inequality within and among nations.

-- A minimum of 42 credit hours must be selected from within anthropology.
-Within the required 42 hours, 21 hours must be at the 3000 level and above with at least 9 hours at the 4000 level.
+- Of the required 42 hours, 24 hours must be at the 3000 level and above with at least 9 hours at the 4000 level.

 - ANTH 1100 Introduction to Cultural Anthropology (3 hours)

 - ANTH 2825 Qualitative Research Methods (3 hours)

 - ANTH 4150 Anthropology in Theory (3 hours)